BerWalker/WebCrawler/README.md

 # WebCrawler

-This WebCrawler was developed as a bonus module for the Solyd course.
-It is designed to extract links and phone numbers from car advertisements on the [Django Anúncios](https://django-anuncios.solyd.com.br) website.
-The application uses the `BeautifulSoup` library to parse HTML and `threading` to optimize the process by fetching multiple ads simultaneously.
+This WebCrawler is a bonus module developed for the Solyd course.
+It’s designed to extract links and phone numbers from advertisements on various websites, allowing flexible configurations for different domains.
+The application uses BeautifulSoup for HTML parsing, requests for HTTP requests, and threading for concurrent processing to speed up data extraction.

 ## Features

-- Collects car advertisement links.
-- Extracts phone numbers from the ads.
+- **Flexible URL Configuration**: User can input any domain and target URL, making the crawler adaptable to multiple sites.
+- **Dynamic Link and Phone Extraction**: Configurable CSS selectors to locate advertisement links and phone numbers.
+- **Multi-threading for Efficiency**: Uses threading to fetch data from multiple ads simultaneously, improving performance.
-- Saves phone numbers to a `CSV` file.
+- **CSV Export**: Extracted phone numbers are saved in a phones.csv file in a standard format.
-- Utilizes multiple threads to speed up the scraping process.

 ## How It Works

+1. **Input Configuration**:
+The user is prompted to input the base domain, target URL, and optional CSS selectors for locating ad links and phone numbers.

-1. **Link Collection**:
+2. **Link Collection**:
-   The crawler fetches advertisement links from the main car listings page and stores them in a list.
+The crawler retrieves advertisement links from the provided URL based on the specified CSS selector, storing these links in a list.

-2. **Phone Extraction**:
+3. **Phone Extraction**:
-   For each ad found, it parses the HTML to extract phone numbers using regular expressions.
+For each ad, the crawler parses the HTML and extracts phone numbers using a regular expression pattern.
+The extraction process is flexible, allowing users to adjust the pattern if needed.

-3. **Saving Data**:
+5. **Saving Data**:
-   All found phone numbers are saved into a `phones.csv` file in the format: `Area Code + Phone Number`.
+   All extracted phone numbers are saved to a phones.csv file in the format: Area Code + Phone Number.

-4. **Threads**:
+6. **Concurrent Requests**
-   Using `threading`, the crawler is able to make multiple requests in parallel, improving the performance of the scraping process.
+   Using threading, the crawler can handle multiple requests at once, increasing data retrieval speed.

 ## Files